cgalab/monos/README.md

 # Input/Output

-Reads GraphML .gml or  wavefront .obj format that describes a polygon.
-Writes the same format; .obj gets 3D coordinates which can be imported to programs like Blender.
+Reads GraphML (.graphml) or  wavefront (.obj) format that describes a polygon.
+Writes the same format; .obj gets 3D coordinates which can be imported into programs like Blender.

 # ToDo's
-- implement weighted bisector (enables weighted variant)
 - implement GraphML output
-- handle multi events and parallel bisectors/input edges

-## Optional ToDo's
-- library function
-- GUI version

 # Requirements
 - C++17 enabled complier (gcc,clang)